Dealing with Sibling Rivalry in the Christian Home

 Parenting should be proactive rather than reactive.

 We need to foresee the things our children will face and teach them ahead of time what the Bible says.
-Then when the situation arises, we can simply remind our children what they've already learned.
+Then when the situation arises, we can simply remind our children of what they've already learned.

 When an argument arises between your children, which is easier?
 To say, “How can you put others first in this situation?”
 Or to try to do an impromptu Bible lesson right there while the only thing your children want to hear about is who you're going to let have the blue cup?

-If you need a little more guidance in teaching your children about the subject of sibling rivalry or you want something that will reinforce the concepts you're teaching them, I recommend this study for kids called My Brother's Keeper: Learning to Love Your Siblings God's Way.
+If you need a little more guidance in teaching your children about the subject of sibling rivalry or you want something that will reinforce the concepts you're teaching them, I recommend this study for kids called My Brother's Keeper: Learning to Love Your Siblings God's Way

 When I saw that Kim had come out with this new study, I asked her if I could have a copy to review so I could use it with my own kids and tell you all about it.